nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 | p.Phe237Ser | missense | medium |
 | p.Phe241Pro | missense | low |

+The variable `$ d $` is a measure of how much this variant is outperformed by the fittest variant in the experiment.
+Assuming that the fittest variant has a score of 1, `$ 2-d $` gives us a score.

+### Dealing with uncertainty

+I mentioned before that in the actual experiment each timed sample has a different size and thus a different level of certainty.

+We're sampling from a population of about a billion yeasts so it seems like our sampling should be "clean" but the number of sequences per sample vary, the smallest is 1.4 MSeq.
+With thousands of variants of interest the counts per sample size can be small.

+XXX histogram of this

+XXX sigma parameter to curve fit: standard deviations of errors in ydata.

 <!-- footnotes should appear below here! -->